ChetanNathwani/ChetanNathwani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Earth Scientist and geochemist and postdoctoral researcher in the Department of Earth and Planetary Science at ETH Zurich.
-I received an MSci Geology degree (2018) and a PhD (2022) from Imperial College London.
-I was a postdoctoral researcher at the Natural History Museum, London (2022) and then held an ETH Zurich postdoctoral Fellowship (2023-2024)
+I am an Earth scientist and geochemist, currently a postdoctoral researcher in the Department of Earth and Planetary Sciences at ETH Zurich.
+I hold an MSci in Geology (2018) and a PhD in Earth Science (2022), both from Imperial College London.
+Following my PhD, I was a postdoctoral researcher at the Natural History Museum in London (2022), and subsequently held an ETH Zurich Postdoctoral Fellowship (2023–2024).

 **Research Interests**

-I am a geochemist, petrologist and computational geoscientist interested in understanding the fluxes of metals and volatiles in the Earth.
-I apply geochemistry, geochronology, machine learning and modelling approaches to track magmatic and hydrothermal processes forming mineral resources and develop tools that can be applied in mineral exploration.
-Broad interests incude:
+My research lies at the intersection of geochemistry, petrology, and computational geoscience.
+I study the fluxes of metals and volatiles through the Earth's crust and mantle, with a particular focus on magmatic and hydrothermal processes involved in the formation of mineral deposits.
+I integrate tools from geochemistry, geochronology, machine learning, and geochemical/thermodynamic modelling to better understand ore-forming systems and develop methods applicable to mineral exploration.

+Broad areas of interest include:
-- Petrogenesis of magmas related to ore deposits (e.g. porphyry deposits)
+- Petrogenesis of magmas associated with ore deposits (e.g., porphyry systems)
-- Machine learning and computer vision applications in geoscience and mineral exploration
+- Applications of machine learning and computer vision in geoscience and exploration
-- Geochronology applied to magmatic and hydrothermal systems
+- Geochronology of magmatic and hydrothermal systems
-- Evolution of volatiles in magmas
+- Evolution and degassing of volatiles in magmatic systems
-- Formation of sediment-hosted ore deposits
+- Formation mechanisms of sediment-hosted ore deposits